 - User acceptance: Among consumers and business users alike, an app that isn’t effective right away will quickly get replaced by an alternative.

 - Device diversity: Hardware configurations are so varied and so difficult to control that businesses must test with incredible precision to ensure proper functionality on day one.
-Solutions such as Kobiton are particularly beneficial here, as they provide a mobile-optimized test environment to help companies simplify complex tests covering multiple device and operating system configurations.
+Solutions such as Kobiton are particularly beneficial here, as they provide a mobile-optimized test environment to help companies simplify complex tests covering multiple devices and operating system configurations.

 Research from Gartner found that testing is more complex than ever and that no single tool can handle the end-to-end evaluation process.
 It may be time for businesses to get some help.